HomeGamingOne Piece

 A few things we always do on a fresh install to keep frame rates steady:

 • Free up space first.
 Aim for several gigabytes clear, since a cramped iPhone will stutter during the data download and the busy battle scenes.
+You can check this in Settings, then General, then iPhone Storage.

 The features that actually matter day to day